wzqvip/IELTS-preparation/Preparations.md

 Currently, there appears a social phenomenon that + 复述题目.

-In the following essay, I will explore the reasons.effects of the proble and expain why + 立场.
+In the following essay, I will explore the reasons/effects of the proble and expain why + 立场.

 ###### Body: Reason